Water Conservation Tips

 - Installation of a low flow aerator on your kitchen faucet can reduce flow by up to 50%.
 Standard screen aerators do not reduce flow rate.

 - Sink garbage disposals waste water and add unnecessary waste to the wastewater collection system and the wastewater treatment facility.
 Compost fruit and vegetable peels, eggshells, coffee grounds and other appropriate wastes.

-Flush the toilet and while the reservoir is still filling, add 2 or 3 drops of food coloring to the water in the reservoir.
+Flush the toilet and while the reservoir is still filling, add 2 or 3 drops of food colouring to the water in the reservoir.
 Wait 15-30 minutes.
-If the water in the bowl changes colors, the flapper valve needs to be replaced.
+If the water in the bowl changes colours, the flapper valve needs to be replaced.